FIWARE/tutorials.Relationships-Linked-Data/README.md

 -   A request the **Shelf** unit which holds the correct **Product** for the `stocks` attribute is made and the Shelf `numberOfItems` attribute can be incremented.

+Through creating and using standard data models and decribing the linked data properly, it would not matter to the robot if the underlying system were to change, provided that the Properties and Relationships resolve to fully qualified names (FQN) and a complete `@graph`.
+For example the JSON  short name attributes could be amended or the relationships redesigned but their real intent (which resolves to a fixed FQN) could still be discovered and used.

 # Prerequisites